Logarithmic corrections to O($a$) and O($a^2$) effects in lattice QCD with Wilson or Ginsparg-Wilson quarks: Matching to lattice actions

 Taking all of this into account, we find the leading powers and up to next-to-next-to-next-to-leading orders (N${}^3$LO) in the coupling, here denoted as $\hat{\Gamma}_i$, for the various cases as depicted in \spectraPlots.
 Going that far into the subleading powers is done only to highlight the overall spread of the leading powers from the various contributions as some of them are severely suppressed by up to three powers in $\gbar^2(1/a)$ compared to the lowest power $\hat{\Gamma}_\mathrm{min}$, depending on $\Nf$.
 There also the extension to the massive case is included, where of course the same considerations for tree-level matching can and should be applied to ensure sorting out any vanishing tree-level coefficients.
 As we can see, the various powers in $\gbar^2(1/a)$ form a dense spectrum.
 For use in an ansatz for the continuum extrapolation we give in \tab{tab:leadingPowers} the numerical values of the three (five) leading powers in $\gbar^2(1/a)$ for the massless (massive) case for the lattice discretisations discussed in this paper at $\Nc=3$ and various values of $\Nf$.
 For other choices of $\Nf$ or $\Nc$ we refer the reader again to the \texttt{Mathematica} notebook~\cite{HusungThesis}.

 Considering e.g.~the case of $\Nf=3$ for $\ord(a)$ improved Wilson or GW quarks, even the lowest powers are only separated by roughly $\Delta\hat{\Gamma}\sim 0.4$ in the massless case.
 For increasing number of flavours the truly leading power in the coupling then becomes clearly separated from the subleading powers, but at $\Nf=8$ it is negative.
-For non-perturbatively $\ord(a)$ improved Wilson quarks the spectrum becomes even denser at subleading powers in the coupling due to the presence of (1-loop matching contributions of) chiral-symmetry breaking 4-fermion operators, but the leading power in the coupling remains the same for $\Nf\leq 8$ although the subleading power may be less suppressed depending on the value of $\Nf$, see also \fig{fig:spectraWilsonGW}.
+For non-perturbatively $\ord(a)$ improved Wilson quarks the spectrum becomes even denser at subleading powers in the coupling due to the presence of (1-loop matching contributions of) chiral-symmetry breaking 4-fermion operators, but the leading power in the coupling remains the same for $\Nf\leq 8$ although the first subleading power may be less suppressed depending on the value of $\Nf$, see also \fig{fig:spectraWilsonGW}.

 An interesting, pedagogical example are Wilson quarks at maximal chiral twist either relying on automatic $\ord(a)$ improvement at this twist angle or making explicit use of non-perturbative $\ord(a)$ improvement just like for non-twisted Wilson quarks.
 Removing explicitly the $\ord(a)$ lattice artifacts eliminates the double operator insertions contributing to $\ord(a^2)$.
 Thus no contact terms may arise ensuring that no chiral-symmetry violating 4-fermion operators are allowed at tree-level matching, which otherwise results in a slightly negative 1-loop anomalous dimension at $\Nf=2$, namely $\hat{\Gamma}_\mathrm{min}\approx-0.12$, becoming worse towards larger $\Nf$.
+To compare both choices of $\ord(a)$ improvement, one can compare the spectrum in \fig{fig:spectratmQCD} with the case of Wilson in \fig{fig:spectraWilsonGW} at even number of flavours.
+Evidently, the spectrum of leading powers in the coupling is denser without having explicit improvement.